Contact Information

 Program Student Learning Outcomes (PSLOs)

-• Identify, gather, and evaluate anthropologically relevant data; explain and apply anthropological theories and concepts.
+- Identify, gather, and evaluate anthropologically relevant data; explain and apply anthropological theories, methods, approaches, and concepts.

-• Critically investigate and analyze how one's personal life relates to linguistic, biological, archaeological, and behavioral aspects of the human condition.
+- Critically investigate and assess how one's personal life relates to linguistic, biological, archaeological, and cultural aspects of humanity.